Chapter 10 Common questions

 10.3.2 List files in a directory

-will list files in your current directory ls -R
+ls will list files in your current directory ls -R will list all

 files in your current directory, and all files in subdirectories